An Epistemic Strategy Logic: An extended temporal epistemic logic

 Our epistemic strategy logic is now just an instantiation of the extended temporal epistemic logic in the strategy space generated by an environment.
-That is, we start with an environment $\Env$ and an associated set of strategies $\Strats$, and then work with the language $\ETL(\Ags\cup \strat(\Ags) \cup \{e\}, \Prop, \SVar)$ in the interpreted system $\I(\Env,\Strats)$.
+That is, we start with an environment $\Env$ and an associated set of strategies $\Strats$, and then work with the language $\ETL(\Ags\cup \strat(\Ags), \Prop, \SVar)$ in the interpreted system $\I(\Env,\Strats)$.
+(Recall that this notation implicitly includes a local state component $e$ to represent the state of the environment.)
 We call this instance of the language $\ESL(\Ags, \Prop, \SVar)$, or just $\ESL$ when the parameters are implicit.